PAVILIONS

 Slide to view more >

-Designed as a series of pavilions and private suites for multiple nuclei of a large family, the house opens and closes its rooms and retreats as required.
+Deliberately designed as a series of pavilions and private suites for multiple nuclei of a large family, the house opens and closes its rooms and retreats as required.
 Currently still in construction, its pavilion programming and discrete zoning allows staged habitation to occur, comfortably housing the family's grandparents in their granny suite, and allowing others in the family to fully occupy the rest of the house upon completion.

 VAYU PAVILIONS